LanzaJet launches to make renewable jet fuel a reality – TechCrunch

 While national lockdowns imposed earlier this year to combat the spread of COVID-19 reduced travel and dramatically cut into the emissions causing global climate change, the aviation industry will have to shift its sources of fuel consumption and invest heavily in carbon offsets if it wants to achieve its stated goals.

-“ANA is thrilled to work alongside LanzaTech, Mitsui and Suncor on this new venture,” said Akihiko Miura, Executive Vice President of ANA, in a statement.
+“ANA is thrilled to work alongside LanzaTech, Mitsui and Suncor on this new venture,” said Akihiko Miura, executive vice president of ANA, in a statement.
 “We believe that this partnership is a great step forward for carbon-neutral growth initiatives.
 ANA is happy to share in this innovative endeavor and to be a part of a carbon-free future in the aviation industry.”

 For its part, Suncor, a Canadian oil and gas company with significant operations in that country’s controversial oil sands region, looks at LanzaTech’s LanzaJet technology as another way to diversify beyond the traditional oil and gas business.

 The company has already begun installing charging stations for electric vehicles across its network of filling stations that span the breadth of Canada.
-With LanzaJet’s fuel, the company can add sustainable jet fuels to its services for customers at airports in Calgary, Denver, Colo., Edmonton, Montreal, and Toronto.
+With LanzaJet’s fuel, the company can add sustainable jet fuels to its services for customers at airports in Calgary, Denver, Colo., Edmonton, Montreal and Toronto.

 Its diversification comes at a time when even Suncor’s chief executive is acknowledging the transition to a different energy mix.